 This cultural hub in Downtown Petoskey is a perfect example of what big things can happen in a small town.
 There are always interesting exhibits – at times including nationally known artists, and the building itself is a work of art with Victorian architecture and stained-glass windows.
-April 19th, a new showing, GREAT: Reflections on the Great Lakes opens in the main gallery featuring artists’ works from three states.
-Later in the year, in-person classes may resume as well.
+Rotating exhibits will keep you coming back year after year.
+For their current exhibitions CLICK HERE.

 With a multitude of trails in the Petoskey Area, you don’t have to go too far from wherever you may be staying to find a biking route.
 Travel between Harbor Springs and Petoskey (and beyond) on the Little Traverse Wheelway; ride from Petoskey to Alanson and on into Mackinaw City on the Northwestern State Trail; or head out of Boyne City on one of two different routes.
 An added bonus are some of the terrific places to stop along most of these routes.

 This is Michigan.
 I’d be lying if I said the weather is always conducive to being outside in April.
 When it’s not, check out this cute little theatre in the heart of downtown Harbor Springs.
-Just order tickets online and safely take in a movie with some of the best theater popcorn around and now mini Tom’s Mom’s Cookies too.
+Just order tickets online and take in a movie with some of the best theater popcorn around and now mini Tom’s Mom’s Cookies too.

 If you’re not a winter person, you may just be chomping at the bit to travel.
-Our hotels, inns and condos, restaurants and communities are all doing their best to ensure you have a good time.
+Our hotels, inns and condos, restaurants, and communities are all doing their best to ensure you have a good time.
 We welcome you to the area with lodging specials to save on your stay.